nickyang4github/easylogging/README.md

 What is Next?
 -------------------
-Add log color in console, based glog
+Add log color in console, based on glog
 ...